Signs of Pregnancy/The Pregnancy Test

 The signs of pregnancy vary from woman to woman.
 Usually the most obvious sign is

-each woman may experience the signs of pregnancy differently.
+experience the signs of pregnancy differently.
 These may include:

 Sore and swollen breasts

 Nausea or vomiting (also called morning sickness)